SAMARTH627/File-integrity-Checker/README.md

 Cross-Platform Compatibility: Works on Linux, Windows, or any system with Python installed.

 Usage:
-Clone the repository or download the script.
+1.Clone the repository or download the script.

-Run the script and enter the directory path you wish to verify.
+2.Run the script and enter the directory path you wish to verify.

-The tool will print the file names and their corresponding SHA-256 hashes.
+3.The tool will print the file names and their corresponding SHA-256 hashes.

 Example:

 Requirements:

-Python 3.x
+1.Python 3.x

-No external dependencies (uses built-in libraries: os and hashlib)
+2.No external dependencies (uses built-in libraries: os and hashlib)

-This tool is ideal for quickly verifying the integrity of files in a directory and can be customized to use other hashing algorithms if needed.
+3.This tool is ideal for quickly verifying the integrity of files in a directory and can be customized to use other hashing algorithms if needed.